+- high fever

-- o uncontrolled muscle spasms
+- uncontrolled muscle spasms

-- o stiff muscles
+- stiff muscles

-- o rapid changes in heart rate or blood pressure
+- rapid changes in heart rate or blood pressure

-- o confusion
+- confusion

-- o loss of consciousness (pass out)
+- loss of consciousness (pass out)

-- take Mellaril® (thioridazine).
-Do not take Mellaril® within 5 weeks of stopping fluoxetine because this can cause serious heart rhythm problems or sudden death.
+- take Mellaril^{®†} (thioridazine).
+Do not take Mellaril^{®†} within 5 weeks of stopping fluoxetine tablets because this can cause serious heart rhythm problems or sudden death.

-- take the antipsychotic medicine pimozide (Orap®) because this can cause serious heart problems.
+- take the antipsychotic medicine pimozide (Orap^{®†}) because this can cause serious heart problems.

-What should I tell my healthcare provider before taking fluoxetine?
+What should I tell my healthcare provider before taking fluoxetine tablets?
 Ask if you are not sure.

-Before starting fluoxetine, tell your healthcare provider if you:
+Before starting fluoxetine tablets, tell your healthcare provider if you:

-- are taking certain drugs or treatments such as:
+- Are taking certain drugs or treatments such as:

-- o Triptans used to treat migraine headache
+- Triptans used to treat migraine headache

-- Medicines used to treat mood, anxiety, psychotic, or thought disorders, including tricyclics, lithium, SSRIs, SNRIs, MAOIs, or antipsychotics
+- Medicines used to treat mood, anxiety, psychotic or thought disorders, including tricyclics, lithium, buspirone, SSRIs, SNRIs, MAOIs or antipsychotics

+- Amphetamines

-- o Tramadol and fentanyl
+- Tramadol and fentanyl

-- o Amphetamines

 - Over-the-counter supplements such as tryptophan or St. John's Wort

-- o Electroconvulsive therapy (ECT)
+- Electroconvulsive therapy (ECT)

 - have liver problems

 - have kidney problems

 - have heart problems

 - have or had seizures or convulsions

 - have bipolar disorder or mania

 - have low sodium levels in your blood

 - have a history of a stroke

 - have high blood pressure

 - have or had bleeding problems

 - are pregnant or plan to become pregnant.
 It is not known if fluoxetine will harm your unborn baby.
 Talk to your healthcare provider about the benefits and risks of treating depression during pregnancy.

 - are breast-feeding or plan to breast-feed.
 Some fluoxetine may pass into your breast milk.
 Talk to your healthcare provider about the best way to feed your baby while taking fluoxetine.

-Tell your healthcare provider about all the medicines that you take, including prescription and nonprescription medicines, vitamins, and herbal supplements.
-Fluoxetine and some medicines may interact with each other, may not work as well, or may cause serious side effects.
+Tell your healthcare provider about all the medicines that you take, including prescription and non-prescription medicines, vitamins, and herbal supplements.
+Fluoxetine tablets and some medicines may interact with each other, may not work as well, or may cause serious side effects.

-Your healthcare provider or pharmacist can tell you if it is safe to take fluoxetine with your other medicines.
-Do not start or stop any medicine while taking fluoxetine without talking to your healthcare provider first.
+Your healthcare provider or pharmacist can tell you if it is safe to take fluoxetine tablets with your other medicines.
+Do not start or stop any medicine while taking fluoxetine tablets without talking to your healthcare provider first.

-If you take fluoxetine, you should not take any other medicines that contain fluoxetine hydrochloride including:
+If you take fluoxetine tablets, you should not take any other medicines that contain fluoxetine hydrochloride including: